ml-tooling/universal-build/README.md

 act -b -s BUILD_ARGS="[BUILD_ARGUMENTS]" -s WORKING_DIRECTORY="./docs" -j build
 ```

-Or directly from the Github UI: `Actions` -> `build-pipeline` -> `Run workflow` and set the build arguments and working directory in the UI.
+Or directly from the Github UI: `Actions` -> `build-pipeline` -> `Run workflow`.
+The Github UI will allow you to set the build arguments and working directory.

 ### Containerized Development